 - Paroxysmal spasms can be treated with carbamazepine.

-- Neuropsychological testing can show deficits in processing verbal fluency as well as speed and working memory.
+- Neuropsychological testing can show deficits in long term memory (most common), verbal fluency as well as speed and working memory.

 - Epilepsy is a rare complication, seen in only 2-5% of patients.